TalkingQuickly/talkingquickly.github.io/_posts/2018-03-04-rails-development-environment-with-docker-compose.md

 ## Deploying to production

-Part two covers how to deploy this application to a Docker Swarm Cluster running on our own servers using just a few additional Docker Compose style files.
+Part two covers how to deploy this application to a Kubernetes Cluster on any VPS or Bare Metal provider without having to learn several thousands previously unheard of pieces of terminology.

-Subscribe below to receive updates when this post is available.

 Feel free to ping me on twitter [@TalkingQuickly](https://www.twitter.com/talkingquickly) with any questions or feedback, in particular I'd love to know if a screencast version of this tutorial would be useful?